raj2014/AIRBNB_NEWUSERBOOKINGS/README.md

 I finished 89th on the private LB among the 1463 teams.

-If I had selected the right submisssion ,I would have finished 76 on the private LeaderBoard.
+If I had selected the right submisssion ,I would have finished 76 on the private Leaderboard.

+Execution : Place all the data files in the current directory and execute featureEngineering_sessions.R